kk-ashish/CPE-487-Final-Project/readMe.md

 ## Module Overview and Modifications

 We started off with Lab 6 as the basis for this project.
 We reused some things such as the bat code as well as the vga_sync and leddec16 to start with the project, but changed up a lot with the bat code (used it as the basis for Mario's horizontal movement).
-The vga_sync, leddec16, and clk files are fully reused and nothing was changed to them.
+The vga_sync (besides changing the colors to 4 bit), leddec16, and clk files are fully reused and nothing was changed to them.
 This project was built from scratch for the modules shown below.

 ***```donkey_kong.vhd```***